Saint Louis Gateway Arch

 New CityArchRiver Web Camera Shows Live Construction, Panoramic Gateway Arch Views

-ST. LOUIS, MO, (SLFP.com), March 20, 2014 - CityArchRiver 2015 Foundation recently launched a new camera that will show comprehensive views of construction on the renovation of the Gateway Arch grounds and its surroundings.
+ST. LOUIS, MO, (SLFP.com), June 7, 2014 - CityArchRiver 2015 Foundation features a camera that shows comprehensive views of construction on the renovation of the Gateway Arch grounds and its surroundings.

 Visitors to the project website can view archived progress and time-lapse videos of construction: